Zeeabu/alx-pre_course/0x01-git/README.md

-i want to be an astronaunt
+i want to be an astronaunt, ALX is leading the way!